mickesv/LSRE-ReleasePlanningProject/README.md

 # LSRE-ReleasePlanningProject
 Requirements for a Course Management System.
 Please check the issue tracker.

+# TODO (week 48)
+## ** NOT_DONE ** Assignment Reflection
+So far, none of you have started relating what we do here with research literature and/or your own experiences.
+Start writing your running log of the release planning assignment, add brief summaries of relevant papers and your reflections on how they apply to the practical work we do here.

+## ** NOT_COMPLETED ** Continue working with requirements quality, dependencies, and abstraction level
+Fix the existing requirements.
+Add the missing requirements.
+Link the requirments.
+Break down and work up the requirements (with links) so that you cover all levels from goals to code level.

+## ** NOT_COMPLETED ** Continue inventing more features and issues.
+There are some embryos to new features in your comments already.
+Take the full step and create new issues for them.

+## ** NEW ** Assign Responsibles
+Assign yourself as responsible to the requirements that you have been working the most with.
+When you create new requirements you should also assign yourself as responsible for them -- unless you are obviously creating sub-requirements where someone else is owner of the main requirement.

+## ** NEW ** Classify the Requirements
+Use the Labels and classify the requirements.
+Are they feature requests, bug fixes, clarifications of other requirements, duplicates to other requirements (please make sure you understand the difference between a clarification and a duplicate), or something else.
+Create new labels if you need to.

+## ** NEW ** Add Size and Value Estimates
+Can we do this at all on GitHub?
+Discuss this on in the course Discussion Forum on It's Learning.

+## Remaining issues
+Things you should have done, but which I have not seen evidence of yet.
+Discuss these on It's Learning.

+- Requirements Prioritisation.
+Which methods exist?
+What are their pros and cons?
+Which can be used in this assignment?
+Why?
+How?
+- Requirements Prioritisation.
+Which criteria should we prioritise against?
+- Roadmapping.
+How should we do it?
+Discuss different methods and their pros and cons.
+Decide on which to use in this course, and why.
+- Roadmapping.
+Actually create a roadmap for the product.
+Set up milestones, and assign issues to the milestones.
+- Research Literature: What research literature have you found that can help you with this release planning assignment?
+Discuss on It's Learning.
+- Finding Features.
+What methods can we use to find more features?
+Discuss on It's Learning.
+Describe in further detail (with references to scientific works) in your reflective log.

 # TODO (week 46)

 ## Requirements Quality